JadedCtrl/sfeed_mastodon/README.md

 ### sfeed
 If you want to regularly update an RSS/Atom feed and post only new entries, we need to do some configuration for `sfeed_update`.
 For this, we’ve gotta create a config file and feed directory.
-You should use the `sfeedrc.example file` in this repo as a base for your own config file.
+You should use the `docs/sfeedrc.example file` in this repo as a base for your own config file.
 ```
 $ mkdir ~/.config/sfeed/
-$ cp sfeedrc.example ~/.config/sfeedrc
+$ cp docs/sfeedrc.example ~/.config/sfeedrc
 ```

 You need to edit the example sfeedrc to add in your own Atom/RSS feeds, or to change the feed path.